aws/aws-for-fluent-bit/README.md

 * Several Fluent Bit Go Plugins

 A change in any one of these pieces would lead to a change in our version number.

+**Are there edge cases to the rules on breaking backwards compatibility?**

+One edge case for the above semantic versioning rules is changes to configuration validation.
+Between Fluent Bit upstream versions 1.8 and 1.9, validation of config options was fixed/improved.
+Previous to this distro's upgrade to Fluent Bit upstream 1.9, configurations that included certain invalid options would run without error (the invalid options were ignored).
+After we released Fluent Bit usptream 1.9 support, these invalid options were validated and Fluent Bit would exit with an error.
+See the [issue discussion here](https://github.com/aws/aws-for-fluent-bit/issues/371#issuecomment-1160663682).

+Another edge case to the above rules are bug fixes that require removing a change.
+We have and will continue to occasionally remove new changes in a patch version if they were found to be buggy.
+We do this to unblock customers who do not depend on the recent change.
+Please always check our release notes for the changes in a specific version.
+A past example of a patch release that removed something is [2.31.4](https://github.com/aws/aws-for-fluent-bit/releases/tag/v2.31.4).
+A prior release had fixed how S3 handles the timestamps in S3 keys and the `Retry_Limit` configuration option.
+Those changes were considered to be bug fixes.
+However, they introduced instability so we subsequently removed them in a patch.

 **What about the 1.x image tags in your repositories?**